w3c/market-data-odrl-profile/minutes/CG-minutes-22-02-09.md

 So perhaps **Laura**, **Jaspal**, and I can add some context around it.

 **Mark**
-The chart example, **Michelle**, I thought that was that was nice.
+The chart example, Michelle, I thought that was that was nice.
 Maybe we take the example of a raw feed that, say, Refinitiv, just puts into a standard format and redistributes as one use-case.
 And then the chart example.
 I'm just passing the same information just in a new format.
 But in a way it isn't.
 So, it's just it's a visual format instead of instead of the raw format.

 **Mark D**
 The chart example seems to me more of a copy action.
 To me, reformatting would be taking what was on a VHS tape and burning it to a DVD.
 You're not necessarily reformatting something to distribute it, but to consume it in a different way.